goldPHANTOMyt/goldPHANTOMyt/README.md

 - 👋 Hi, I’m @goldPHANTOMyt
 - 👀 I’m interested in ...
 Gaming,Programming and learning
 - 🌱 I’m currently learning ...
-Python
+C#
 - 💞️ I’m looking to collaborate on ...
 C++ and maybe Java
 - 📫 How to reach me ...